 Matcha powder is made from ground green tea leaves.
 Unlike when you drink steeped green tea, you consume the entire tea leaf in a matcha latte.
 As a result, matcha has approximately 10x more nutrients than regular green tea!
 (If you’re interested in more matcha benefits, click here).
 We, of course, love it because it tastes good.

 Matcha powder has a slightly bitter, earthy taste that I love to use in sweet recipes like smoothies, ice cream, milkshakes, frosting, and even doughnuts!
-My favorite way to enjoy matcha, though, is in a creamy matcha latte like this one.

 How to Make a Matcha Latte